 YouthBuild programs, authorized under WIOA §171

-If a If a WIOA required workforce partner is not operating in the workforce area, the Board is not required to sign an MOU with this required workforce partner.
+If a WIOA required workforce partner is not operating in the workforce area, the Board is not required to sign an MOU with this required workforce partner.
+This includes statewide partner programs such as statewide Second Chance Act programs operated by the Texas Department of Criminal Justice.

 Starting in 2017, TWC’s VR Division entered into colocation contracts with each of Texas’ 28 Boards.
 These annually renewed contracts serve as infrastructure funding agreements, with funds allocated based in part on the proportionate use and relative benefits received at each Workforce Solutions Office.
 Colocation contracts alone do not fully satisfy the WIOA requirement that Boards establish MOUs with required workforce partners.
 Each Board must sign an individual MOU with TWC’s VR program.